electron/electronjs.org-old/data/blog/electron-13-0.md

 ## Breaking Changes

 * Changed `session.setPermissionCheckHandler(handler)` to allow for `handler`'s first parameter, `webContents` to be `null`. [#19903](https://github.com/electron/electron/pull/19903)
-* Removed deprecated `shell.moveItemToTrash()`. [#26723](https://github.com/electron/electron/pull/26723)
-More information about these and future changes can be found on the [Planned Breaking Changes](https://github.com/electron/electron/blob/master/docs/breaking-changes.md) page.

 More information about these and future changes can be found on the [Planned Breaking Changes](https://github.com/electron/electron/blob/master/docs/breaking-changes.md) page.